 At Mizzou he has been instrumental in the creation of several new courses, including Unbound: Reading with Purpose, which is linked to the Unbound Book Festival in Columbia, allowing students to read the work of authors with whom they get to meet and interact.
 This course model then led to the development of two similar courses, one that engages students in the True/False Film Festival, and the other that extends the engagement of students with the ideas and issues that are at the core of the annual Honors One Read book.
 He was also the architect of the ASH Scholars program, a new model of undergraduate research and artistry that pairs two or more faculty together with eight to ten students, in a long-term project, to the benefit of all participants.

 He is the founder and director of the Genocide and Human Rights Institute, an on-going scholarly collaboration of academics, teachers, researchers, and activists in the field that has sponsored programs in Washington, D.C., Chicago, and here on campus.
 And between 2005 and 2015 he was a co-principle investigator on a number of Teaching American History Grants, totaling over $4.3 million in research and teaching support.

-He lives in and is actively involved throughout the Mizzou and Columbia communities, along with his wife, Dr. Kristy Wilson Bowers, a professor of History at MU, and two daughters.
+He lives in and is actively involved throughout the Mizzou and Columbia communities.